 Properties: The conductivity is a function of the tube alignment in the yarn which is still be developed.
 The tube conductivity should be great as the bandgap is 0.

-Suggested Customers: users of highly conductivity CNT wire, wire used at high temperatures, wire transparent to most x-rays, wire used under stress, extremely thin wire.
+Suggested Customers/Applications: Textile-robust wiring. wire used at high temperatures, wire transparent to most x-rays, wire used under stress, extremely thin wire, fatigue proof wiring, textile-based wire.

 Carbon Nanotube Superwire: This product is made by pultruding copper or aluminum into CNT yarns where it wets the individual tubes.
 We anticipate electrical conductivity will be at about half the metals but at a much lower density.